Navigation

 5. Lower back stretch

-For this final stretch lie on your back and place both feet flat on the floor.
+Lie on your back and place both feet flat on the floor.
 Lift and pull your right knee towards your chest until you feel a stretch in your lower back.
 Hold this move for 10 to 15 seconds and repeat with the other leg.
+Then, pull both knees in towards your chest.
+Hold this position for 10 to 15 seconds.

 Running training programmes

-Need to take your running up a notch?
-Check out Bupa’s running hub for a range of running programmes which aim to suit all abilities and goals.
+Check out Bupa’s range of running programmes which aim to suit all abilities and goals.
 You can find training plans that range from running 5km and 10 miles to full marathons.

 If you have a muscle, bone or joint problem, our direct access service aims to provide you with the advice, support and treatment you need as quickly as possible.
 If you’re covered by your health insurance, you’ll be able to get advice from a physiotherapist usually without the need for a GP referral.
 Learn more today.